Mutoxicated/HYPER/devlog.md

 ## Day 241

 Made the basic mechanisms of the Zorretox enemy, remade Mog.
 Zorretox is not really that deadly as of now but tomorrow he will be >:)

+## Day 242

+Made him teleport and fixed the bug on the Walk script.
+Didn't have time for his attack mechanic.